Casino Guide to Caribbean Stud Poker

-This game is like 5 card stud except you’re playing against the house instead of other players.
-And you’re given only one hand of 5 cards.
+This game is like five-card stud except you’re playing against the house instead of other players.
+And you’re given only one hand of five cards.
 There are no discards or drawing of new cards except for in some of the variations we list later on.

-Your main objective is to have a better 5-card hand than the dealer.
+Your main objective is to have a better five-card hand than the dealer.

 The round starts with you placing your bet.
 There are two betting rounds.
 The first – the ante – is mandatory.
 You need to make this bet to receive any cards.
 You can also make the optional progressive jackpot side bet.
 This usually costs $1 and this is the only time you can place that bet.

-Once you make your bet(s) you’ll receive 5 cards face down.
-The dealer will also receive 5 cards.
-Then the dealer will flip over one-hole card, which you can look at and use to decide what to do with your hand.
+Once you make your bet(s), you’ll receive five cards face down.
+The dealer will also receive five cards.
+Then the dealer will flip over one hole card, which you can look at and use to decide what to do with your hand.

 You’ll have two decisions at this point.

-Once everyone has played their hand, the dealer will flip over his remaining 4 cards.
-Then the dealer’s hand is compared to each player’s hand.
+Once everyone has played their hand, the dealer will flip over his remaining four cards.
+Then the dealer’s hand is compared to each players’ hand.

 The dealer’s hand only qualifies if he has AK or better.
 If the dealer’s hand doesn’t qualify, he automatically loses.
 You’ll receive 1:1 on your ante bet and you’ll receive your raise bet back.
 No additional payouts are made if the dealer’s hand doesn’t qualify.

-Here’s how the payouts (on the raise bet) works:
+Here’s how the payouts (on the raise bet) work: